myTerminal/myTerminal.github.io/diary/_page_2021031500-video/README.md

 ## Up next

 As per the plan, in the upcoming videos, we'll go through a few areas of computing, one area at a time where we'll not go very deep into details about the tools that we'll discuss, but at least talk about the options we have to be able to perform a particular task through the command line.
 But before that, the next video will talk about a few options for the kind of setup we can use to experience or practice the tools featured in the following videos.

-## Outro

-That's all that I have for this video, so let me know if you liked it through either the Like/Unlike buttons or through your thoughts, feedback, and ideas in the comments.
-You can also choose to subscribe to show me your support and encourage me to make more of such videos.
-Thanks for watching it till the end, may the maker watch over you, see you in the next video!